clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/download-verify-decompress.rst

 Download, verify, and decompress a |CL-ATTR| image
 ##################################################

-This guide describes the types of |CL| images available, where to download them, how to verify the integrity of an image, and how to decompress it.
+This guide describes the available types of |CL| images, where to download them, how to verify their integrity, and how to decompress them.
+Follow the steps for your OS.

 .. contents::
    :local:
    :depth: 1

+.. include:: ../../reference/image-types.rst
+   :start-after: image-types-content:
+   :end-before: incl-image-filename-end:

 .. _download-verify-decompress-linux:

 Linux OS steps
 **************

+.. _verify-linux:

 Verify the integrity of the |CL| image
 ======================================